After a few easy steps, the Blink camera system will show your clips in the Blink app.

 You will then see the "Accessory Set Up" screen which provides instructions on how to connect your Outdoor camera to your accessory.
 Tap the Done button once you have plugged the USB cable into the port on your camera.

-When a camera is first installed, the serial number is entered for the camera name, and its thumbnail image is blank.
+When a camera is first installed, its serial number (DSN) is the default camera name, and the thumbnail image is blank.
+If you want to change the name of your camera or add a thumbnail pic, follow these steps below.

-Tap the thumbnail icon to take a new thumbnail image.
+2. Tap the thumbnail icon to take a new thumbnail image.
 The thumbnail remains until you refresh it with this button.
-With a doorbell, the thumbnail image is refreshed when the ringer button is pressed.
+The Blink Video Doorbell refreshes the thumbnail image each time the ringer button is pressed.

 Blink cameras have an effective motion detection system, but it is possible that the camera will be triggered by more than just a human presence.